dotnet/csharpstandard/standard/classes.md

   - If the property or indexer has a declared accessibility of `private protected`, the accessibility declared by *accessor_modifier* shall be `private`.
   - If the property or indexer has a declared accessibility of `private`, no *accessor_modifier* may be used.

-For `abstract` and `extern` properties, the *accessor_body* for each accessor specified is simply a semicolon.
+For `abstract` and `extern` non-ref-valued properties, any *accessor_body* for each accessor specified is simply a semicolon.
 A non-abstract, non-extern property may also have the *accessor_body* for all accessors specified be a semicolon, in which case it is an ***automatically implemented property*** ([§15.7.4](classes.md#1574-automatically-implemented-properties)).
 An automatically implemented property shall have at least a get accessor.
-For the accessors of any other non-abstract, non-extern property, the *accessor_body* is either
+For the accessors of any other non-abstract, non-extern property, the *accessor_body* is either:

 - a *block* that specifies the statements to be executed when the corresponding accessor is invoked; or
 - an expression body, which consists of `=>` followed by an *expression* and a semicolon, and denotes a single expression to be executed when the corresponding accessor is invoked.

+For `abstract` and `extern` ref-valued properties the *ref_accessor_body* is simply a semicolon.
+For the accessor of any other non-abstract, non-extern property, the *ref_accessor_body* is either:

+- a *block* that specifies the statements to be executed when the get accessor is invoked; or
+- an expression body, which consists of `=>` followed by `ref`, a *variable_reference* and a semicolon.
+The variable reference is evaluated when the get accessor is invoked.

 A get accessor corresponds to a parameterless method with a return value of the property type.
 Except as the target of an assignment, when a property is referenced in an expression, the get accessor of the property is invoked to compute the value of the property ([§12.2.2](expressions.md#1222-values-of-expressions)).

-The body of a get accessor shall conform to the rules for value-returning methods described in [§15.6.11](classes.md#15611-method-body).
+The body of a get accessor for a non-ref-valued property shall conform to the rules for value-returning methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, all `return` statements in the body of a get accessor shall specify an expression that is implicitly convertible to the property type.
 Furthermore, the endpoint of a get accessor shall not be reachable.

+The body of a get accessor for a ref-valued property shall conform to the rules for ref-valued methods described in [§15.6.11](classes.md#15611-method-body).

 A set accessor corresponds to a method with a single value parameter of the property type and a `void` return type.
 The implicit parameter of a set accessor is always named `value`.
 When a property is referenced as the target of an assignment ([§12.21](expressions.md#1221-assignment-operators)), or as the operand of `++` or `–-` ([§12.8.15](expressions.md#12815-postfix-increment-and-decrement-operators), [§12.9.6](expressions.md#1296-prefix-increment-and-decrement-operators)), the set accessor is invoked with an argument that provides the new value ([§12.21.2](expressions.md#12212-simple-assignment)).
 The body of a set accessor shall conform to the rules for `void` methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, return statements in the set accessor body are not permitted to specify an expression.
 Since a set accessor implicitly has a parameter named `value`, it is a compile-time error for a local variable or constant declaration in a set accessor to have that name.